 The Environmental Archaeology Lab in the Department of Historical, Philosophical and Religious studies at Umeå University, has operated since 1994 as Sweden’s only national resource lab for environmental archaeology.
 The lab has extensive experience of research and contract archaeology from both Sweden and internationally and has accumulated a large amount of data which needs wider access, and is involved in the advancement of scientific methods in archaeology.

 SEAD provides the wider scientific community with easy access to data on prehistoric changes in environment, climate and human impact, and a number of tools with which to analyse and compare these data with respect to external datasets.
-This has been initially facilitated by making the Umeå Environmental Archaeology Lab and BugsCEP datasets available online, and is now being expanded upon with the VISEAD project.
+This was initially facilitated by making the Environmental Archaeology Lab and BugsCEP datasets available online, and has most recently been expanded upon with additional datasets via the VISEAD project.
+In cooperation with the Archaeological Research Laboratory at Stockholm University, and the Ceramical Research and Dendrochonological Laboratories at Lund University, additional datasets based on new analytical methods are being made available via SEAD.

 Projected user base